-Where a physical visit takes place there will also be:
+There will also be:

-- a meeting with groups of students from the programme to investigate the student experience and discuss any significant points raised in the annual student survey. - a discussion with careers staff at the university to discuss matters relating to employment of graduates from the programme and to ensure links with the profession work well.
+• a meeting with groups of students from the programme to investigate the student experience and discuss any significant points raised in the annual student survey.

+• a discussion with careers staff at the university to discuss matters relating to employment of graduates from the programme and to ensure links with the profession work well.